Bob Caudle: Smoky Mountain Wrestling

 By 1991, Caudle left WCW and joined South Atlantic Pro Wrestling (SAPW) as lead announcer.
 Within a few months, the promotion closed and Caudle went to work for Jim Cornette's Smoky Mountain Wrestling (SMW).
 Caudle remained with SMW until October 1994.
 At one point, Jim Ross left the World Wrestling Federation (WWF) briefly and joined Caudle on the SMW telecasts.

 NWA reunion shows

 Caudle continued to make personal appearances at NWA indy events and reunion shows.
 He suffered two heart attacks on June 14, 2007 but completely recovered and returned to appearing regularly at NWA/Mid-Atlantic Championship Wrestling reunions and other NWA Wrestling events.
 He introduced Ric Flair at the annual NWA Fanfest in 2009 in Charlotte, North Carolina.

 Ric Flair's Last Match

-For Ric Flair's Last Match, a 2022 show run by a revived JCP that featured what was billed as Flair's last-ever match, Caudle opened the pay-per-view portion of the show and ended the show with his catchphrase "So long for now!", both pre-recorded.
+For Ric Flair's Last Match, a 2022 show run by a revived JCP, Caudle opened the pay-per-view portion and ended the show with his catchphrase "So long for now!"; both segments were pre-recorded.